Fort Sask Transit: Special Transportation Services Society

 The Special Transportation Services Society (STSS) is a volunteer service operated by the Fort Saskatchewan Lions Club, which offers accessible minivan services for people who use walkers, wheelchairs, mobility scooters, or are otherwise unable to access regular transit services due to a physical disability.
 People who use this service must register in advance, and bring a companion who can look after them during the trip.
 The group offers service to anywhere within Fort Saskatchewan for $5 per one-way trip.
 They also offer rides to medical services in select neighbouring communities, but the cost of the trip is dependent on the distance traveled.
 Local service operates Monday to Friday, while out-of-town service is only available from Tuesday to Thursday.

 Fares

 General

-The table below lists general fares as of 1 January 2021.
-FST currently only accepts cash for fare payments made on buses.
+The table below lists general fares as of 1 February, 2024.
+FST accepts Arc smart fare cards and cash on buses.

 Children 12 and under ride for free as long as they are accompanied by a fare-paying passenger.

 FST provides discounts for certain groups: